vassilych/cscs/README.md

 * [Using Custom Scripting and Modding in Unity Game and App Development](https://www.codemag.com/Article/1903081),  CODE Magazine

+You can use Visual Studio Code as an IDE for developing and debugging CSCS code.
 The Visual Studio Code Extension to debug CSCS code is available [here](https://marketplace.visualstudio.com/items?itemName=vassilik.cscs-debugger).

 <br>